mulukenkebede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Save current state of directory
 9. Duplicate last line- > a script that duplicates the last line of the file iacta
 10. No more javascript
+11. Don't just count your directories, make your directories count